gojimmypi/IoT_BBQ/Assignments/Final_Project.md

 Lesson learned: always do a simple IO level and control check on GPIO lines before starting somwthing more complex such as I2C communication.

+### Known library Problems

+There's an [open STMicroelectronics/stm32l0xx_hal_driver issue: An I2C NACK during memory address transfer goes undetected](https://github.com/STMicroelectronics/stm32l0xx_hal_driver/issues/3) to be aware of that may impact I2C.
+This was stumbled upon when encountering a `I2C_WaitOnFlagUntilTimeout` problem, but that was related to the GPIO pin conflict, described above.

 ### Mechanical support for weight sensor